pnd531/mcf-data-lab-and-gpr/README.md

 A document explaining the underlying principles of Gaussian Process Regression may be added later as **GPR Explained** at the repository root.

+## Version Description

+# V1.01
+The initial github version.
+I was able to run the code locally, but the restructuring may mess the module importing in the main code.
+I have tested the model with an initial data batch (included in data/data_ml/data_batch_ini).
+It seemed to work (but with one data batch there is no way for the model to converge, so additional test is needed).
+To start the training, run main.py in src/scripts/.
+Todo: test whether the restructured code works; train the model with several data batches to see if it converges; add instructions and results.

 ---